aspose-words-cloud/aspose-words-cloud-docs/words/plugins/aspose-words-cloud-for-wordpress/aspose-doc-exporter/_index.md

 Once downloaded, please follow these steps to install the module to your WordPress website:

-1. Log into your site as either Admin or another Supersuser level account.
+- Log into your site as either Admin or another Supersuser level account.
-1. Navigate to the **Plugin** menu and select **Add New**.
+- Navigate to the **Plugin** menu and select **Add New**.
-1. Type **Aspose Doc Exporter \*in the search box and click \*Search Plugin button. \*Or click the**Upload \*menu and choose the ZIP folder you downloaded from the locations above.
+- Type **Aspose Doc Exporter \*in the search box and click \*Search Plugin button. \*Or click the**Upload \*menu and choose the ZIP folder you downloaded from the locations above.
-1. Click **Install Now**.
+- Click **Install Now**.
-1. After installation, click **Settings** to see the configuration page.
+- After installation, click **Settings** to see the configuration page.

 ## Using and Video Demo

 ### Using

 After you have installed Aspose DOC Exporter Plugin it is really simple to start using it on your website.

-Please follow these simple steps to get started.
+Please follow these steps to get started:

-1. Make sure you are logged-in to a WordPress site as Admin level account.
+- Make sure you are logged-in to a WordPress site as Admin level account.
-1. Make sure you have set up Aspose App Key & Id on the plugin configuration page.
+- Make sure you have set up Aspose App Key & Id on the plugin configuration page.
 For further details on how to get app keys, [click here ](https://docs.aspose.cloud/display/storagecloud/Aspose+Cloud+UI+Help+Topics).
-1. Enable "Export Post Comments"  feature from configuration page, if you want to include post comments in the exported file from configuration page.
+- Enable "Export Post Comments"  feature from configuration page, if you want to include post comments in the exported file from configuration page.
-1. Enter customised Label for "Post Comments" to appear in the exported file from configuration page.
+- Enter customised Label for "Post Comments" to appear in the exported file from configuration page.
-1. Choose the desired Exported File Format i.e (Doc/Docx/Rtf/Txt/Odt/Dot/Dotx) from configuration page.
+- Choose the desired Exported File Format i.e (Doc/Docx/Rtf/Txt/Odt/Dot/Dotx) from configuration page.
-1. Navigate to the page or posts which you want to export to selected format.
+- Navigate to the page or posts which you want to export to selected format.
-1. Select  the “Posts / Pages” you want to export and then select **Aspose Export to File** from **Bulk Actions**.
+- Select  the “Posts / Pages” you want to export and then select **Aspose Export to File** from **Bulk Actions**.
-1. Click **Apply**.
+- Click **Apply**.
    This exports all selected posts or pages with comments if enabled into selected export format and gives you link for downloading file.

 ### Video Demo